Black-Hole Formation

 * 2009: Numerical simulations by Choptuik & Pretorius support idea of black-hole formation in collisions.

-@ String theory: Hewett et al PRL(05)hp [and critical string theory]; Iengo & Russo JHEP(06)ht [fundamental cosmic string collisions].
+@ String theory: Hewett et al PRL(05)hp [critical string theory]; Iengo & Russo JHEP(06)ht [fundamental cosmic string collisions].

 main pageabbreviationsjournalscommentsother sitesacknowledgements